Other Disney World Discounts and Deals

 Disney Theme Parks

-All four theme parks now offer FREE wi-fi (wireless Internet access) in the parks.
+All four theme parks offer FREE Wi-Fi (wireless Internet access) in the parks.
 The network is called Disney-Guest.

 Disney Hotels

-The Disney hotels now have FREE wi-fi (wireless Internet access) in the guest rooms, plus various public areas, such as the lobby, bus stops and main pool deck.
-The wired (Ethernet) access in the hotels has been discontinued.
+The Disney hotels have FREE Wi-Fi (wireless Internet access) in the guest rooms, plus various public areas, such as the lobby, bus stops and main pool deck.

 The Ft.
-Wilderness Campground does not have wi-fi and it’s unknown if wi-fi is planned there: in the meantime, wired access is still available at the Campground and it is now FREE.
+Wilderness Campground does not have Wi-Fi and it’s unknown if Wi-Fi is planned there: in the meantime, wired access is still available at the Campground and it is FREE.

 Off-Site